 - 3.70.
 Wallace supports the Council's preferred development option and acknowledge that significant investment in infrastructure will be required.
 However, it is not fully clear within the consultation how this infrastructure is intended to be funded or what the timescales are for bringing it forward in conjunction with housing and employment land in a coordinated, comprehensive, and phased manner.
 If a significant proportion is to be funded through market housing schemes this will need to be carefully managed to ensure the viability of particular sites are not stretched. - 3.71.
-Wallace notes the BNP Paribas high level assessment in terms of infrastructure delivery and viability and Wallace reserves right to comment when future detailed work becomes available.
+Wallace notes the BNP Paribas high level assessment in terms of infrastructure delivery and viability and Wallace reserves right to comment when future detailed work becomes available. - 3.72.
+Specifically, in the case of the Garden Suburb, there is a significant requirement for infrastructure to support the proposed level of growth: including a network of new distributor roads; a new secondary school; up to 4 new primary schools; a new country park; a district centre; health and leisure facilities and leisure facilities; and employment land.
+Due to the acknowledgement of the significant infrastructure that is required, Wallace encourage the Council to allow for adequate lead in times for infrastructure delivery, receipt of planning permission (both outline, and reserved matters and discharge of conditions), site preparation, construction, sale and occupation.
+This is because Wallace notes that the anticipate build out rates for the growth areas either in part or whole appear to be overly optimistic and in some instances, would require up to 5 housebuilders on site at the same time.

-4. LAND SOUTH OF HATTON LANE, STRETTON
+4. LAND NORTH OF HATTON LANE, STRETTON

-- 4.1.
-Wallace controls 27ha (66.6 acres) of land around the suburb of Stretton, to the south of Warrington.
-The site is located immediately off Junction 10 of the M56, to the west of the A49 and referred to in this submission as Land South of Hatton Lane. - 4.2.
-The site presents a strategic development opportunity to accommodate a mixed use residential development with a potential developable area of 16.04 ha (39.63) acres) that could accommodate between 400 - 510 new homes, up to 30% of which will be affordable, and 3.29 ha (8.13 acres) employment land.
+4.1.
+Wallace controls 56.12ha (138.68 acres) of land around the suburb of Stretton, to the south of Warrington.
+The site is located immediately off Junction 10 of the M56, to the west of the A49 and referred to in this submission as Land north of Hatton Lane Stretton.

+4.2.
+The site presents a strategic development opportunity to accommodate a mixed use residential development with a potential developable area of 36.02 ha (89.01 acres) that could accommodate up to approximately 1,200 new homes (up to 30% of which to be affordable), associated community infrastructure, informal and formal public open space, country park, and a western strategic bypass to connect south Warrington to the newly proposed high-level bridge at Walton